psaikido/hugle.uk/pages/prose/Thesium/110-industry.md

 been a means to an end for unfettered greed.

 The main mass of the population are given votes every few years.
-A theatre of 'democracy' is maintained but just about everyone works for the Exec whose rules are iron clad.
+A theatre of 'democracy' is maintained but just about everyone works for the Exec, whose rules are iron clad.

 All attempts to protect the natural world or have genuine justice are denounced